Baton Rouge CDL Lawyer

 The consequences of a speeding ticket are usually more severe if the CDL holder received the violation while operating a commercial vehicle.
 However, the amount by which the driver exceeded the speed limit is also a factor that affects how the ticket will impact commercial driving privileges.

-Speeding Tickets in a Personal Vehicle
+Speeding Ticket in Personal Vehicle With CDL

 Generally, a speeding ticket in a personal vehicle will not affect the driver’s commercial driving privileges.
 Although there are a few exceptions.
 When a speeding traffic violation results in the suspension of standard driving privileges, it may be recorded as a serious traffic violation for CDL purposes.